TudorGalatan/Competitive_Programming_Training/README.md

-# Competitive_Programming_Training
+# Competitive Programming Training

-This is a repository consisting of programming tasks solved on online websites to train for competitive programming.
+This repository consists of the solutions to the programming problems solved by me on coding websites.

+### It includes problems from the following websites:

+- Codeforces